 Medidur is in two Phase III clinical trials.
 In December 2015, we announced positive top-line results from the first trial.
 The 129 patient, multi-center, randomized and double-blinded trial was highly statistically significant in meeting its primary efficacy endpoint of prevention of recurrence of disease at six months (p less than 0.00000001; intent to treat analysis).
 Safety results were also positive.
-Only 10.9% more Medidur-treated eyes than control eyes experienced an increase in intraocular pressure ("IOP") above 21 mmHg through six months, which was reduced to 6.1% through the most recent follow-up visits (some as long as 24 months).
-Assuming favorable results from the second Phase III trial, we plan to file a new drug application ("NDA") with the FDA in the first half of 2017 based the results from both trials and data from a short-duration utilization study of our redesigned proprietary inserter, together with data referenced from the Phase III trials of ILUVIEN.
-Due to the high level of statistical significance achieved in the first trial, we plan to file for EU marketing approval based on the results of that single Phase III trial, rather than both trials.
+Only 10.9% more Medidur-treated eyes than control eyes experienced an increase in intraocular pressure ("IOP") above 21 mmHg through six months.
+Assuming favorable results from the second Phase III trial, we plan to file a new drug application ("NDA") with the FDA around mid-2017 based the results from both trials and data from a short-duration utilization study of our redesigned proprietary inserter, together with data referenced from the Phase III trials of ILUVIEN.
+Due to the high level of statistical significance achieved in the first trial, we plan to file for EU marketing approval under the Centralized Procedure based on the results of that single Phase III trial, rather than both trials.
+Medidur has been designated an orphan medicinal product in Europe.
 We are developing Medidur independently.

 ILUVIEN®, our most recently approved product, is a sustained-release micro-insert that provides treatment of DME.
 Like Medidur, it is injected into the eye in an office visit and provides three years of treatment from a single administration.
 ILUVIEN is a tiny 3.5 mm micro-insert of the same design as Medidur, inserted in an office visit using a 25 gauge inserter, delivering 190 micrograms of FA over three years.
 ILUVIEN is licensed to and sold by Alimera Sciences, Inc. ("Alimera"), and we are entitled to a share of the net profits (as defined) from Alimera's sales of ILUVIEN on a quarter-by-quarter, country-by-country basis.
-ILUVIEN was launched in the U.S. in late February 2015, where it is indicated for the treatment of DME in patients previously treated with a course of corticosteroids without a clinically significant rise in intraocular pressure.
+ILUVIEN was launched in the U.S. in late February 2015, where it is indicated for the treatment of DME in patients previously treated with a course of corticosteroids without a clinically significant rise in IOP.
 ILUVIEN has been commercially available in the United Kingdom and Germany since June 2013 and in Portugal since January 2015.
 ILUVIEN has marketing approvals in 17 EU countries for the treatment of chronic DME considered insufficiently responsive to available therapies.